Mugo-leon/Phase3Project_CRM_Master/README.md

 - Managers can view leads assigned to each sales representative.
 - Managers can identify referrals from converted customers.
 - Managers can see which converted customers are eligible for a 20% discount.
+- Managers can add a new sales associate
+- Managers can add a lead and the converted customer who referred the lead
+- Managers can change names of sales associates
+- Managers can delete leads that sales associates feel are lost leads

 ## Project Structure